Parquetry Floor Drying

 The two bedrooms were also flooded and the carpets were taken by other restorers.
 This gave the New Life technicians direct access to drying the concrete subfloor, which was also wet.
-Additionally, wall bases, wall cavities and fixed cabinetry were all saturated also.
+Additionally, wall bases, wall cavities, and fixed cabinetry were all saturated also.

-The total spread of the water affected parquetry floor was due to capillary action, which travelled further than the original surface water spread.
+The total spread of the water affected the parquetry floor was due to capillary action, which travelled further than the original surface water spread.
 The water travelled through the acoustic underlay, and up into the parquetry floor, causing visual

 cupping.
-This could not be dried through traditional top down drying methods.
+This could not be dried through traditional top-down drying methods.